vincefn/pyvkfft/README.rst

 TODO
 ----

-- access to the other backends ?
+- access to the other backends (vulkan, rocm) ?
 Not useful unless combined to a pycuda equivalent.
 - half precision
 - Validate real<->complex transforms
 - convolution ?
 - access to tweaking parameters in VkFFTConfiguration ?
+- access to the code of the generated kernels ?